asd58584388/tiktok-watermark-removal/README.md

 1. The backend samples frames from the video
 2. The model identifies any TikTok watermarks in these frames
-3. If watermarks are detected, they are removed using advanced inpainting techniques
+3. If watermarks are detected, they are removed using opencv inpainting
 4. The processed video is made available for download

 ## Limitations